MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/golang/kusto-golang-client-library.md

-description: This article describes Azure Data Explorer Go SDK. ms.reviewer: vladikb ms.topic: reference ms.date: 04/16/2020
+description: This article describes Azure Data Explorer Go SDK. ms.reviewer: vladikb ms.topic: reference ms.date: 04/19/2023
 ---

-# Azure Data Explorer Golang SDK
+# Kusto Golang SDK

-Azure Data Explorer Go Client library provides the capability to query, control, and ingest into Azure Data Explorer clusters using Go.
+Kusto Go Client library provides the capability to query, control, and ingest into your cluster using Go.
-This SDK is a **data plane** type SDK, and is used for interacting with Azure Data Explorer service.
+This SDK is a **data plane** type SDK, and is used for interacting with your cluster.
 For the control plane, or resource administration, see [the GitHub library](https://github.com/Azure/azure-sdk-for-go/tree/main/sdk/resourcemanager/kusto).

 ## Minimum Requirements